-As part of improving safety and security, they also improved the technology of which we use today to start our vehicles.
+As part of improving safety and security, they also improved the technology which we use today to start our vehicles.

 Here we will discuss all the aspects of key FOB.
-How much does it cost to get a replacement or programmed, how to program key FOBs, who can program (Locksmith, Walmart, dealership), how to reset your key FOB, reasons why your key doesn’t work, battery replacement and more.
+How much does it cost to get a replacement or programmed, how to program key FOBs, who can program them (Locksmith, Walmart, dealership), how to reset your key FOB, reasons why your key doesn’t work, battery replacement and more.

 So, what is exactly a wireless key FOB?

-Simply said, it is a type of key that transmits the car or the car’s computer that the key is nearby and it is safe to start the car.
+In a nutshell, it is a type of key that transmits to the car or the car’s computer that the key is nearby and it is safe to start the car.

 There are many different types of key FOBS for different car manufacturers.
 However, they all operate in the same way.
-Therefore, it doesn’t really matter which car you own, this article is relevant for your keys fob.
+Therefore, it doesn’t really matter which car you own, this article is relevant for your key fob.

-However, like any other electronic device, they do wear out, and there are somethings you can do to keep them in good shape like avoid getting them wet or leave them in extreme weather (hot or cold) etc.
+However, like any other electronic device, they do wear out, and there are some things you can do to keep them in good shape, like avoiding getting them wet or leaving them in extreme weather (hot or cold) etc.